sheldonz7/I2S-audio-pipeline/README.md

     - It is diaplyed in square brackets

  The 93p signifies the signal strength of the value divided by 18 1's (3ffff) in percentage

+ ## Another way to access files on the USB drive
+ - Go to /run/media/sda1